nebius/nebius-architect-solution-library/kubernetes/helm-descheduler/README.md

 helm install --namespace kube-system my-release descheduler/descheduler
 ```

-The command deploys _descheduler_ on the Kubernetes cluster in the default configuration.
-The [configuration](#configuration) section lists the parameters that can be configured during installation.
+The command deploys _descheduler_ on the Kubernetes cluster using the default configuration.
+The [configuration](#configuration) section contains a list of  parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`

-## Uninstalling the Chart
+## Uninstalling the chart

 To uninstall/delete the `my-release` deployment: